 Of course, one might look at the above call and claim that leaving matters alone would instead make the contract-assertion evaluation itself have undefined behavior.
 This design, however, has served C++ fairly well since inception and comes with an important and often forgotten benefit: Undefined behavior can itself be made into any behavior, including detecting it as a contract violation.
-This entire idea is explored more thoroughly in [P3100R1] and below in Section 5.1.
+This entire idea is explored more thoroughly in [P3100R1].